RESEARCH STARTER

 Viewpoints

 Historically, white-collar crime has been viewed by the public and treated by justice systems as “relatively harmless compared to violent crime” (Holtfreter, Van Slyke, Bratton & Gertz, 2008).
 Experts have also noted trends indicating that “white-collar crime remains a ‘low priority’ compared to violent crime and threats to national security, such as terrorism” (Holtfreter et al., 2008).
 This is generally because many forms of white-collar crime victimize corporations, financial institutions, and insured businesses, contributing to a public perception that it is either victimless, or that the associated losses can easily be absorbed by the victimized organization.
 However, researchers noted a marked shift in public sentiment regarding white-collar crime during the Great Recession, which brought rampant levels of corporate and institutional financial corruption to light and followed closely on high-profile stock scandals involving companies including Enron and WorldCom (Holtfreter et al., 2008).
-Since that time, public opinion has generally shifted in support of the more aggressive prosecution of white-collar crime, and stiffer punishments for individuals convicted of perpetrating it.
+Following the Great Recession, public opinion has generally shifted in support of the more aggressive prosecution of white-collar crime, and stiffer punishments for individuals convicted of perpetrating it.

 Bibliography